Shaping Direct Light & Fall Off

 By skin tone, I don’t just mean of course the color of that skin, but the exposure of the skin and how direct light and shadow all impact the perception of does someone look ‘good’

 Recently I’ve been working on a lot of shows where the contrast of skin has become really important, that got me to thinking a lot about some of my discoveries and in this Insight, I’d like to share one of those with you.

 High Key or Low Key?

 When it comes to the skin tone contrast of an actor, interview subject or even an extra, there is often a big stylistic choice that needs to be made in terms of lighting the scene while out the field.

 Is a shot going to be high key, low key or a hybrid (mid key)?

 No doubt you’ve heard the terms high/low key before and as a colorist, it’s important that you know them well as often you’re called to create or enhance these lighting choices.

-- Low Key – the opposite of high key, low key lighting of course accentuates shadows, often for dramatic effect.
-Considered by many casual observers to be more ‘filmic’ compared to a high key approach, low key setups mimic they’re namesake often using only a single light source shaped in some way.
+- Low Key – the opposite of high key, low key lighting, of course, accentuates shadows, often for dramatic effect.
+Considered by many casual observers to be more ‘filmic’ compared to a high key approach, low key setups mimic their namesake often using only a single light source shaped in some way.
 In many ways, low key lighting is a more naturalistic approach, but care must be taken on-set and in grading.